 - Click on the New Invoice button or click on an existing Invoice then select the Edit button

-- You'll now see an Add a Payment Schedule link towards the bottom of the Invoice:
+- Click on the Add a Payment Schedule link at the bottom of the Invoice

 - Choose between Percentage or Flat Amount

-- You can add up to 12 payments, and choose the percentage or amount as well as the date of each payment
+- Add up to 12 payments, while specifying the percentage / amount and date of each payment

-- The Payment Schedule will then be reflected at the bottom of the Invoice.
+- Click Add Schedule to finish.
+The Payment Schedule will be listed at the bottom of the Invoice.

 - Payment Schedules do not affect the status of the Invoice; if you do not want the Invoice to become Overdue while using a Payment Schedule, you can change the Due Date to the same date as the last payment on the schedule